DaveBackus/Data_Bootcamp_Book/py-fun2.md

 Additional resources for specific topics:

-* The [Python Tutorial](https://docs.python.org/3.4/tutorial/controlflow.html) has a nice introduction to "control flow language," which includes comparisons, conditional statements, and loops.
+* The official [Python Tutorial](https://docs.python.org/3.4/tutorial/controlflow.html) has a nice introduction to "control flow language," which includes comparisons, conditional statements, and loops.

 * Bernd Klein's [Python Course](http://www.python-course.eu/lambda.php) covers lambda functions, map, reduce, and filter.
 The rest of his course is also quite good.

 * Ditto [Python Tips](http://book.pythontips.com/en/latest/), which starts at a level a bit above where we left off.
 Lots of cool stuff if you'd like to push further into Python.

+* [CodingBat](http://codingbat.com/python) has a great collection of exercises.
+Runs online.

+* The [Python Challenge](http://www.pythonchallenge.com/) is for people who like puzzles as well as coding.